 Can interest be payed without first taking on more, new debt?

-In general, the person that lends out Money will ask interest payment.
-In the modern economy, bank credit creates money in the form of debt, while repaying debt destroys money.1 While the debt money is created, the interest that needs to be payed for the service is not.
-Some propose that it is impossible to pay that interest without someone (else) taking on more debt first.
-However, by considering money as a flow in a micro-scale closed system, it is easily shown that debt plus interest can be payed back without any problem in most cases.
-It is explored here what is necessary to “close” the debt and how time and interaction between this type of systems affects the flow and the behavior of money.
+In general, the person that lends out Money will ask interest for that service.
+In the modern economy, bank credit creates money in the form of debt, while repaying debt destroys it.
+The interest money is not created with the loan.
+Some propose that it is therefore impossible to pay that interest without someone (else) taking on more debt first.
+It turns out taking the extra debt is necessary, however, not because of the interest.
+Fun!

 Scenario without necessity for additional debt

-Alice the entrepreneur wants to borrow 100 credits.
-George agrees and demands 10% interest.
+On day 1, Alice wants to borrow 100 credits for one year.
+George agrees and demands 10% interest for the whole year.
 The 100 credits are called the principal of the loan, due in a year.
 The 100 credits are added to Alice's balance and in one year from now, Alice needs to repay George 100 credits and an extra 10 credits as interest: a total of 110 credits.

 |Alice gets loan with principal of 100,